rails/rails/guides/source/action_view_overview.md

 ### RecordTagHelper

-This module provides methods for generating container tags, such as +div+, for your record.
+This module provides methods for generating container tags, such as `div`, for your record.
 This is the recommended way of creating a container for render your Active Record object, as it adds an appropriate class and id attributes to that container.
 You can then refer to those containers easily by following the convention, instead of having to think about which class or id attribute you should use.

 #### content_tag_for

 Renders a container tag that relates to your Active Record Object.

-For example, given +@post+ is the object of +Post+ class, you can do:
+For example, given `@post` is the object of `Post` class, you can do:

 ```ruby
 <%= content_tag_for(:tr, @post) do %>